Our Verdict

 Brightness

-The Nikon Monarch M7 10x42 has fully multi-coated lenses with a dielectric phase correction coated prism.
-All of this allows for good light pickup and transmission, and a very bright view.
-All combined, this makes low-light situations more feasible and enjoyable.
+The Nikon Monarch M7 10x42 has fully multi-coated lenses with dielectric phase correction coatings.
+Beyond excellent low-dispersion glass, all of these coatings allow for good light pickup and transmission, and a very bright view.
+However, our objective measurements in a controlled test recorded 1024 Lux, which wasn't quite as bright as a few models around this tier of optics.

 Comfort